victoriajanuszek/Data3406-Assignment/README.md

 **_References for online resources that were used to clean the data_** <br>
 In order to complete the personal coding jupyter notebook for the Individual Checkpoint one a range of different online resources were used to help debunk the code, and understand any errors that may have occured. <br>

 If an issue occured, StackOverFlow was used to help understand the error, alongside the website GeeksforGeeks, to help improve the code.
-Excel was also used to gain a full oversight of the data, and to just gain a general understanding of the overall structure of the data before any data analysis was used.
+Excel was also used to gain a full oversight of the data, and to just gain a general understanding of the overall structure of the data before any data analysis was used. <br>

 **_Following Websites were used:_** <br>
 https://sparkbyexamples.com/numpy/numpy-count-nonzero-values-in python/#:~:text=NumPy%20count_nonzero()%20function%20in,arr%20%2C%20axis%20%2C%20and%20keepdims%20. <br>